lodev09/bootstrap-php/README.md

 Bootstrap PHP
 ============================

-A highly extendable PHP library that prints html for [bootstrap](http://getbootstrap.com/).
+A highly extendable PHP library that generate and prints html for [bootstrap](http://getbootstrap.com/).

 ## Installation
 ```term